rayoub/rupee/README.md

 ### db/

 This directory contains SQL definitions files.
-All files except files prefixed with x\_ contain SQL definitions.
+All files except files prefixed with x\_ or y\_ contain SQL definitions.

 x\_ files are used for populating tables and should only be run when parsed data files are present.
-The x\_ files contain hard-coded references to file locations that should be changed to match your Linux home directory.
+Please note, the x\_ files contain __hard-coded references__ to file locations that should be changed to match your Linux home directory.
 Unfortunately, the postgres COPY command does not accept relative directories.

 ### data/